The Gold from the Stone Foundation

 Terry has a strong background in research, development, housing, employment, policy reform, and youth advocacy.

-• Matt Taylor is an award-winning music producer and writer, executive director of the Music Producers Guild, board member of UK Music, an Assistant Executive Councillor for High Borough Council, and a member of the Midlands Area Council for Arts Council England.
+• Trustee.
+Matt Taylor is an award-winning music producer and writer, executive director of the Music Producers Guild, board member of UK Music, an Assistant Executive Councillor for High Borough Council, and a member of the Midlands Area Council for Arts Council England.

 Matt grew up in children’s homes, living the typical life of a boy in care until he found refuge in music and literature and turned his life around.
 He left the care system at 18 to pursue a career in recording studios.